hendisantika/springboot-docker-demo2/README.md

 		$ docker run -p 8081:8080 -t mydocker/gs-spring-boot-docker

-- Nevigate to http://localhost:8081[localhost:8081] to see your "Hello Docker World" message.
+- Navigate to http://localhost:8081[localhost:8081] to see your "Hello Docker World" message.

 - Here 8081 is the Docker port and 8080 is the Tomcat port where is Spring Boot Application is 	running.